 To gain other ideas, you can look through previously successful publications.
 Pablo Picasso once said “Good artists copy.
 Great artists steal.”
 In other words, getting a few tips from past publications may help you create a successful topic to sell.

-Estill suggests that you should keep an idea list on you at all times.
+Estill suggests that you should keep a list of ideas on you at all times.
 That way you won’t need to brainstorm too much on a topic, but can rather get straight to the planning and drafting phase.

 Become an FBI Agent